Restaurant Trends October 2021

 Also of note is average check growth (25%).
 The reasons are twofold: First, operators are raising prices to manage increasing costs.
 Second, guests continue to order for larger groups.
 RMS initially reported the latter in its 2021 trends report.
 At the time of the survey (Dec 2020), 1 in 4 respondents said they were placing larger orders compared to pre-COVID.
 Like many dining behaviors initiated during the stay-at-home orders, ordering for a family or household is now a habit likely to continue.

-- In September 2021, average check and sales trends were up 10% compared to the same period in 2019.
+- In September 2021, average check increased by 19% and sales trends were up by 2% compared to the same period in 2019.

-While average check has remained steady at approximately 10% for the past three months, sales and traffic saw a big jump from August to September.
-The impressive recovery of full-service traffic is most likely driven by pent-up demand for dine-in.
+While average check has remained somewhat steady at 19% for the past three months, sales saw a jump from August to September.
+The recovery of full-service traffic is most likely driven by pent-up demand for dine-in and price increases.

 In RMS’ latest consumer survey, we asked over 900 respondents how often they expect to dine out in the future.
 A growing 30% said “less” or “much less” compared to only 19% that plan to eat out “more” or “much more.”